 Map according to Tan Qixiang 谭其骧 (1987), Zhongguo lishi ditu ji 中国历史地图集.
 Chen was located in the southern parts of Yellow River Plain.
 It was weakened by internal quarrels and was conquered by the southern state of Chu.
 Click to enlarge.

 The dynastic founder, Duke Hu of Chen 陳胡公, also called Man, Duke of Chen 陳公滿, is said to have been a descendant of the mythical emperor Shun 舜.
-His surname was Gui 嬀, and his family had been enfeoffed for generations with the territory, a custom that was perpetuated by King Wu of Zhou 周武王 (11th cent.
+His surname was Gui 嬀, and his family had been for generations regional rulers of the territory, a custom that was perpetuated by King Wu of Zhou 周武王 (11th cent.
 BCE), the founder of the Zhou dynasty.
 After the death of Duke Huan 陳桓公 (r.
 744-707), a succession crisis arose.
 The late duke's brother, Prince Tuo 佗 (or 他), had a mother from the state of Cai 蔡.
 In order to ensure his succession, Prince Wufu 五父 and Prince Wan 免, the actual heir apparent, were killed by nobles from Cai.
 Prince Tuo mounted the throne as Duke Li of Chen 陳厲公 (r.
 706-700).
 Duke Li himself was also married to a princess from Cai that had an illicit relationship with someone from Cai.
 The Duke himself is likewise depicted as licentious.

 In 699 the surviving brothers of Prince Wan took revenge, lured the duke with a beautiful girl and had him killed by some nobles from Cai that felt insulted by the Duke.
 Prince Yao 躍 was proclaimed the new ruler, known as Duke Li 陳利公 (r.
 700).
 He was succeeded after a short reign by his brother Lin 林, Duke Zhuang 陳莊公 (r.
 699-693), and the latter was succeeded by his brother Prince Wujiu 杵臼, Duke Xuan 陳宣公 (r.
 692-648).
 Duke Xuan had a secondary consort giving birth to a son, Prince Kuan 款.
 In order to make him successor (the eventual Duke Mu 陳穆公, r.
 647-632), the Duke had killed the heir apparent, Prince Yukou 御寇.
 The Prince's intimate friend, Prince Wan 完, a son of late Duke Li 陳厲公, fled to the state of Qi 齊, where he refused to take an office.
 Duke Huan of Qi 齊桓公 (r.
-685-643) married him to one of his daughters and enfeoffed him with the territory of Tian 田.
+685-643) married him to one of his daughters and gave him the territory of Tian 田.
 Chen Wan 陳完, as he was called, was the ancestor of the second dynasty of the state of Qi (see Tian Jingzhong 田敬仲).

 The reign of Duke Ling 陳靈公 (r.
 613-599) initiated the downfall of the house of Chen.
 Chen was attacked by the powerful state of Chu 楚 in the south.
 At the court, the Duke played licentious games with Madame Xia 夏姬, the wife of Lord Yushu 御叔, and the nobles Kong Ning 孔寧 and Yi Xingfu 儀行父.
 Xie Ye 泄冶, a remonstrating minister, was assassinted by the two nobles.
 During a banquet, the Duke insulted Xia Zhengshu 夏徵舒, Lady Xia's son, by asking whom of he nobles he resembled (suggesting that Zhengshu's father was not Lord Yushu, but the Duke, Kong or Yi).
 Zhengshu thereupon laid down in ambush and shot the Duke with a crossbow.
 The heir apparent, Prince Wu 午, fled to Jin 晉, accompanied by the two nobles to Chu, and Zhengshu made himself duke of Chen.
 He is traditionally called Marquis of Chen 陳侯, not Duke, because he was killed in a battle with Chu and was not venerated in the ancestral temple.
 Although the king of Chu had promised the nobles of Chen to punish Zhengshu only, he tried occupying Chen and integrating it into the territory of Chu, but he was stopped by one of his ministers, Shen Shu 申叔.
 Prince Wu was thereupon received and mounted the throne as Duke Cheng 陳成公 (r.
 598-569).